theseanything/civilservicelgbt.github.io/_posts/2018-07-31-shortlist-announced-for-the-2018-civil-service-diversity-inclusion-awards.md

 image: /assets/images/posts/diversity-and-inclusion-awards.jpg
 image-alt: Diversity and Inclusion awards logo
 ---
 Each year, the Civil Service recognises those who are making a significant contribution to diversity and inclusion through the Diversity and Inclusion Awards.
-This year's shortlist has now been announced, in a [blog on GOV.UK](https://civilservice.blog.gov.uk/2018/07/26/shortlist-announced-for-the-2018-civil-service-diversity-inclusion-awards/).
+This year's shortlist has now been announced, in a [blog post on GOV.UK](https://civilservice.blog.gov.uk/2018/07/26/shortlist-announced-for-the-2018-civil-service-diversity-inclusion-awards/).

 Congratulations to everyone who has been shortlisted, especially those who have been shortlisted in *Championing LGBTI Inclusion Award* category, including: